eclipse-paho/paho.mqtt.cpp/README.md

 - Fixed and optimized 'topic_matcher' trie collection
 - Added some missing Eclipse/Paho legal documents to the repo.
 - Several bug fixes.
+- (v1.4.2) Updated the CMake for better bundled build of Paho C, bumping that dependency to v1.3.14.

 For a full list of updates see the [CHANGELOG](https://github.com/eclipse/paho.mqtt.cpp/blob/master/CHANGELOG.md)